The Root of Imbalance:

 Unfortunately, that’s not an easy task.
 Day in and day out our microbiome is exposed to threats that destroy the microbes that maintain the healthy balance in the gut, threats like…

-- Environmental toxins.
-Every day we are exposed to countless compounds that take a toll on our health: pesticides, herbicides, preservatives, heavy metals, toxic mould, plastics, chlorine, etc., etc., etc. These toxic materials fuel inflammation and demolish our microbiome.
+Every day we are exposed to countless compounds that take a toll on our health: pesticides, herbicides, preservatives, heavy metals, toxic mold, plastics, chlorine, etc., etc., etc. These toxic materials fuel inflammation and demolish our microbiome.

-- The pill: It’s important to know that the birth control pill damages the gut just as badly as antibiotics.
-It also makes women more susceptible to Candida overgrowth and SIBO (small intestinal bacterial overgrowth.)
+It’s important to know that the birth control pill damages the gut just as badly as antibiotics.
+It also makes women more susceptible to Candida overgrowth and SIBO (small intestinal bacterial overgrowth).
 Although some doctors recommend the pill to alleviate hormonal imbalances, it actually only exacerbates and perpetuates the problem.

 Heal Your Gut For Hormonal Balance